Azure/KAN/docs/tutorial/concepts-kan.md

-# Introduction to SYMPHONY: Core concepts
+# Introduction to KAN: Core concepts

-KubeAI Application Nucleus for edge (SYMPHONY) is a framework for creating, deploying, and operating Edge artificial intelligence (AI) solutions at scale with the control and flexibility of open-source natively on your environment.
+KubeAI Application Nucleus for edge (KAN) is a framework for creating, deploying, and operating Edge artificial intelligence (AI) solutions at scale with the control and flexibility of open-source natively on your environment.
 It is fully open-sourced and leverages the open-source software (OSS) community to deliver enhanced experiences.
 And, as a self-managed solution, you can host the experience on your own Kubernetes clusters.

-This article cover the following six key concepts to provide you with a deep understanding of SYMPHONY Portal concepts:
+This article cover the following six key concepts to provide you with a deep understanding of KAN Portal concepts:

 1. Compute devices
 2. Cameras